Review evaluates the evidence for an intensifying Indian Ocean water cycle

-Category: Climate Hits: 2The Indian Ocean has been warming much more than other ocean basins over the last 50-60 years.
+Category: Climate Hits: 3The Indian Ocean has been warming much more than other ocean basins over the last 50-60 years.
 While temperature changes basin-wide can be unequivocally attributed to human-induced climate change, it is difficult to assess whether contemporary heat and freshwater changes in the Indian Ocean since 1980 represent an anthropogenically-forced transformation of the hydrological cycle.
 What complicates the assessment is factoring in natural variations, regional-scale trends, a short observational record, climate model uncertainties, and the ocean basin's complex circulation.

 Read more https://www.sciencedaily.com/releases/2021/07/210720120533.htm